ellacolby/EatingClubHub/README.md

 ```
 yarn install && yarn activate
 ```
-To install the Python packges:
+To install the Python packges, checkout the backend directory and run:
 ```
-cd backend && pip install -r requirements.txt
+pip install -r requirements.txt
 ```
 If there are any issues with installation, make sure that pip is installed on your local environment.
 If it is, then contact the service administrator.

-To install the packages on the frontend:
+To install the packages on the frontend, checkout the frontend directory and run:
 ```
-cd ../frontend && yarn install
+yarn install
 ```

-Finally, to run the website:
+Finally, to run the website, checkout the root project directory and run:
 ```
-cd .. && yarn start
+yarn start
 ```
 Open the website on `localhost:3000` and the website should appear.